Somali Airlines Flight 40: Aftermath

 As a result of the loss of the aircraft, Somalia's sole scheduled domestic air service was flown by Somali Airlines' remaining Fokker F27, registered as 6O-SAZ.
 In his memoir of his experiences in Somalia titled Safirka: An American Envoy, Peter Scott Bridges, who at the time was the United States Ambassador to Somalia, wrote that he issued orders that no Americans fly on the aircraft upon learning that the plane was in "bad repair".
 Eight years after the accident, on 28 June 1989, 10 minutes after taking off from Hargeisa on route to Mogadishu, the Fokker F27 crashed near Hargeisa at around 9:30 a.m., killing all 23 passengers and 7 crew members.
 The aircraft was suspected to have been shot down by the Somali National Movement – who were fighting against the government in the northern part of Somalia – using surface-to-air missiles.

 In 1991, amidst political unrest in Somalia, an ongoing civil war along with cross-border incursions from Ethiopia, Somali Airlines, whose fleet then consisted of one Dornier Do-228-202 and one Airbus A310-304, ceased operations.

 Investigation

 Two days after the crash, Siad Barre ordered that a commission of inquiry be created.
-Authorities initially stated that the cause of the crash was unknown, with preliminary investigations suggesting that a technical fault caused the crash.
+Preliminary investigations suggested that a technical fault caused the crash.
 According to Associated Press, the aircraft crashed after it caught fire in flight while attempting to return to Mogadishu after it had developed technical problems.
 In 1982, it was reported that no cause for the crash was given.

 In 2021, according to Hiiraan Online, sources familiar with the accident said that the aircraft's attitude indicator (AI), a flight instrument which guides the pilot by providing information on the aircraft's pitch and bank angles relative to Earth's horizon, was faulty.
 However, Hiiraan Online stated that there was no correlation between the fault and the accident because, even if the aircraft's power fails, it can still function as it has standby AIs.